luisjaco/SockScribe/README.md

 # SockScribe
-A lightweight Python library for sending real-time data to a server and writing to a CSV file, using **sockets**.
+A lightweight Python library for sending and recieving real-time data across a network, using **sockets**.

-`SockScribe` is a Python library which contains classes to be used in your programs to send, recieve, and append real-time data to a CSV file between two devices.
+`SockScribe` is a Python library which contains classes to be used in your programs to send and recieve data between a server and other client devices.
+Recieved data will be stored to a CSV file locally on the server device.

 > [!NOTE]
-> This library is intended for Raspberry Pi programs; however, it can be used on other devices without an issue.
+> This library is intended to be used with Raspberry Pi programs; however, it can be used on other devices without an issue.

 ### Installation